UniversalDependencies/UD_Swedish-LinES/README.txt

 except word-internal hyphens are treated as separate tokens.
-The original file also has several multi-word tokens, but these are separated in the UD version with all parts except the first assigned the UD dependency function 'mwe'.
+The original file also has several multi-word tokens, but these are separated in the UD version with all parts except the first assigned the UD dependency function 'fixed'.

 MORPHOLOGY

-The morphological annotation in the Swedish LinES treebank is the same as in the original LinES.
-Nouns are annotated for case, number, species, and definiteness (but not gender).
-Verbs are annotated for tense and diathesis, adjectives for case, degree, definiteness, and number.
+The morphological annotation in the UFEATS column is copied from the UD_Swedish treebank where overlaps occur.
+For other tokens it is converted from the morphological information in the original treebank (found in the XPOS column).
+Nouns are annotated for case, number, species and gender.
+Verbs are annotated for mood, verb form, tense and diathesis, adjectives for case, degree, definiteness, and number.
 Pronouns are sub-divided in the morphological description into Personal, Demonstrative, Interrogative, Indefinite, Relative, Total, and Expletive, and are annotated for Case and Number, when relevant.